Pro100Boh/AspNetCore-Forum-WebApi/README.md

-# Project is not completely ready!
+# Example of simple web-forum API